chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_custom_parameters.rst

    # The local variable isn't necessary, it's just here to clarify the example:
    ssh_user_name = config[:ssh_user]

-If compatibility with |chef 10| is required, accessing configuration parameters using a helper function like this will work correctly, but only if the default values are NOT set using the ``mixlib-cli`` DSL.
+If compatibility with |chef client| 10 is required, accessing configuration parameters using a helper function like this will work correctly, but only if the default values are NOT set using the ``mixlib-cli`` DSL.
 For example:

 .. code-block:: ruby